Marius321/Preppin-Data-Challenges/README.md

 # Preppin Data Challenges
 Here I solve the Preppin Data Challenges using SQL and Python.

-Preppin Data is a weekly communitity-led data preperation project that is focused on Tableau Prep.
-However, the community uses a plethora of different tools, such as Python, R or SQL to solve these weekly challenge.
-I will use SQL to solve these.
-The aim is to improve and showcase my SQL abilities using these solution as ana example.
+Preppin Data is a weekly community-led data preparation project that is focused on Tableau Prep.
+However, the community uses a plethora of different tools, such as Python, R or SQL to solve these weekly challenges.
+I will use SQL and Python to solve these.
+The aim is to improve and showcase my SQL and Python abilities using these solutions as an example.

 ## ✅ 2023 Solutions
 Challenge | Solution | Solution |